Drug interactions between Norflex Injectable and Toradol IM

 Interactions between your drugs

 There were no interactions found in our database between Norflex Injectable and Toradol IM - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

 A total of 805 drugs are known to interact with Norflex Injectable.

 - Norflex Injectable is in the drug class skeletal muscle relaxants.

 - Norflex Injectable is used to treat the following conditions:

-A total of 482 drugs (1861 brand and generic names) are known to interact with Toradol IM.
+A total of 488 drugs are known to interact with Toradol IM.